1967 Pacific typhoon season: Typhoon Sally (Bebeng)

-Severe Tropical Storm Therese
+Tropical Storm Therese

 Therese emerged in the western Pacific on March 15 near the Caroline Islands as a tropical depression.
 Within 24 hours, it intensified into a tropical storm, moving steadily west-northwestward through the Philippine Sea.
 By March 18, Therese reached its peak intensity with sustained winds of 110 km/h (70 mph) and a central pressure of 990 hPa, classifying it as a "severe tropical storm" per the Japan Meteorological Agency (JMA).

 The storm's path took an unusual turn on March 19–20.
 After tracking westward for several days, Therese executed a small counterclockwise loop near 13.9°N, 139.6°E, likely influenced by shifting steering currents.
 This loop marked the start of its weakening phase.
 By March 21, Therese curved northeastward, with winds dropping to 40–50 km/h.

 Therese maintained a northeast trajectory until March 24, passing well south of the Mariana Islands.
 It never made landfall, remaining over open ocean throughout its 10-day lifespan.
 The storm dissipated on March 26.